Cardiology; Cardiovascular Disease; Internal Medicine

 Cardiology; Cardiovascular Disease

-As a general cardiologist, I care for patients diagnosed with a spectrum of cardiovascular diseases, including acute and chronic manifestations of coronary artery disease, congestive heart failure, cardiomyopathies, valvular disorders, arrhythmias and aortic and pericardial diseases.
+As a general cardiologist, I care for patients with a spectrum of cardiovascular diseases, including acute and chronic manifestations of coronary artery disease, congestive heart failure, cardiomyopathies, valvular disorders, arrhythmias and aortic and pericardial diseases.
 I have expertise in the role of echocardiography and nuclear cardiac imaging for the evaluation of cardiac disorders, including transesophageal echocardiography (TEE), nuclear stress testing (myocardial perfusion imaging), viability imaging and multiple-gated acquisition scan (MUGA) studies for evaluation of cardiac function.
-I supervise and interpret these studies at both the Buffalo General Medical Center (BGMC) and Gates Vascular Institute (GVI) and in the outpatient setting.
-I also perform electrical cardioversions to manage arrhythmias and interpret electrocardiograms (EKGs) for BGMC, and I provide consultative services there as well.
-I care for inpatients in the critical care and cardiac monitoring units (telemetry) at BGMC and the GVI, and I continue to provide care for patients after they are discharged from the hospital.
-I care for individuals on an outpatient basis by managing those with chronic cardiac conditions and by providing preventative cardiology services for patients with hypertension and hyperlipidemia.
-I also evaluate patients with chest pain or shortness of breath.
-My research focus is on clinical cardiac imaging.
-I supervise resident projects involving the role of myocardial perfusion imaging and coronary computed tomography angiography (CTA) in patients with mildly elevated markers of cardiac injury (troponin).
-I also am the sponsor for a project aimed at improving congestive heart failure outcomes at BGMC, an effort that will improve cardiac care for patients in Western New York.
+I also perform stress testing, electrical cardioversions to manage arrhythmias and interpret electrocardiograms (EKGs).
+I care for inpatients in the critical care and cardiac monitoring units (telemetry) at the Buffalo General Medical Center (BGMC) and the Gates Vascular Institute (GVI), and I provide consultative services there as well.
+I continue to provide care for patients after they are discharged from the hospital, and I also provide outpatient consultations at the UBMD Internal Medicine office in Amherst.
+I care for patients with chronic cardiac conditions, evaluate patients with chest pain or shortness of breath and provide preventative cardiology services for patients with hypertension and hyperlipidemia.
+I am also part of a multidisciplinary team that cares for patients with sarcoidosis, an inflammatory condition that can affect the heart.
+My research interests are focused on clinical cardiac imaging.
+They include using single photon emission computed tomography (SPECT) to evaluate patients with mildly elevated biomarkers of cardiac injury and elucidate mechanisms of transient ischemic dilation of the left ventricle in patients without significant coronary artery disease.
+I also help supervise positron emission tomography (PET) studies at the UB Clinical and Translational Research Center (CTRC) in patients with ischemic heart disease, to better identify patients at risk of sudden cardiac death from ventricular arrhythmias.
 As program director for the fellowship in cardiovascular disease, I organize the fellowship didactic curriculum and case discussions.
-I mentor the fellows and coordinate their training to achieve their specific career goals, including preparation for subspeciality training in interventional cardiology, electrophysiology, heart failure or advanced cardiac imaging.
-I also enjoy teaching medical students and residents.
-I teach in the second-year medical student cardiovascular curriculum and coordinate and lead small-group case discussions for third- and fourth-year medical students.
-I also provide lectures and board review to internal medicine residents.
+I mentor the fellows and coordinate their training to help them achieve their specific career goals, including their preparation for subspeciality training in interventional cardiology, electrophysiology, heart failure or advanced cardiac imaging.
+I also teach medical students and residents.
+I teach in the second-year medical student cardiovascular curriculum, and I coordinate and lead small-group case discussions for third- and fourth-year medical students.
+I also provide didactic teaching to residents.

 I am a cardiologist with specialized training in advanced cardiac imaging.
 I see outpatients at the Heart and Lung Center of Buffalo General Medicine Center (BGMC), and I care for inpatients through the cardiology consult and inpatient services at BGMC.
 As an advanced imaging cardiologist, I am responsible for developing and advancing the cardiac computed tomography (CT) and magnetic resonance imaging (MRI) programs at the Gates Vascular Institute (GVI) and providing these services to patients.
 These advanced, noninvasive imaging techniques allow physicians to perform in-depth, 3-D evaluation of the coronary tree, myocardium, heart valves, pericardium and great vessels.
 These imaging tools allow for the best possible diagnoses and care of patients.
 My research spans basic science, translational and clinical fields and combines the cross-discipline expertise on magnetic resonance (MR) technology with molecular biology.
 My overall goal is to study the consequences of ischemia-induced myocardial injury, with a focus on their therapeutic reversal.
 My research laboratory at UB’s Clinical and Translational Research Center (CTRC) is devoted to the development of novel time-and-tissue-targeted MRI methods for integrative understanding of cardiovascular pathophysiology in preclinical models.
 We have several interesting research projects, e.g., we have recently discovered that the presence of high-risk plaques in the carotid arteries predict future incidence of myocardial infarction and stroke.
 The results emphasize that the nature of atherosclerosis and the use of comprehensive non-invasive computed tomography angiography (CTA) will help identify patients who are at higher risk of developing ischemic stroke.
 These research results will help physicians employ early therapeutic strategies for these high-risk patients.
 I mentor medical students, residents and fellows both in clinical and research settings, and I precept cardiology fellows at the Heart and Lung Center at BGMC.
 In addition, I am deeply engaged in furthering the research and clinical education of our house staff.
 Our trainees have published their research in highly esteemed peer-reviewed journals, and many have routinely presented their work at national and international scientific conferences.
 I am committed to facilitating the career goals of my mentees while I continue to advance my own career as a clinician, researcher and mentor.